sean-johnston/pico-6502/README.md

 * $F004 - Character In - Get a character from the terminal
 * $F005 - File Load Data - This is used to stream the data in, based on the File Mode
 * $F006 - Debug IO Enable - This enables debugging output for the I/O.
+* $F007 - LCD status.
+If 1, the LCD is installed.
+If 0, it is not.
+This is read from the configuration file.

 ### RS232 interface